How To Photograph The Northern Lights For Beginners

 - Cold temps and long exposures drain batteries fast.
 Bring an extra one.

 - Try not to go above 1,600 ISO to reduce digital noise.
-3,200 if your camera is super amazing.
+3,200 if your camera is newer.

 - Shoot in .RAW so you can make more adjustments in Lightroom or other image editing software later.